iw-tom/policies/ISO-27001/monitoring/readme.md

 - We log usage of our devices and networks, this data may be utilised when investigating compliance of users to our network policies.

 - None of this data contains the content of the communication or the file – only information about the electronic activity.
-The ‘usage logging’ does not therefore allow Infinity Works monitor or record ‘sensitive personal data’ as defined by the Data Protection Act 1998.
+The ‘usage logging’ does not therefore allow Opus Works monitor or record ‘sensitive personal data’ as defined by the Data Protection Act 1998.

 ### Content inspection and authorised access

-- Infinity Works has the right to inspect the content in their systems:
+- Opus Works has the right to inspect the content in their systems:
   - To fulfil business, when a user is unexpectedly absent or is on leave
   - To satisfy Data Protection subject access requests
   - Where we have reason to believe that a breach of our acceptable usage, email and internet, computing and social networking policies is occurring, or has occurred (e.g. where a complaint or concern has been raised)